 Which broker offers a wider range of investment options?

-Trading 212 offers investors access to ISA, Share Trading, CFD Trading, ETFs and Investment Trusts, while Halifax offers investors access to ISA, SIPP, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts.
-Neither have Spread Betting, Crypto Trading and Advisor Services.
+Trading 212 offers investors access to ISA, Share Trading, CFD Trading, ETFs and Investment Trusts, while Halifax offers investors access to ISA, SIPP, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts), Investment Trusts and Advisor Services.
+Neither have Spread Betting and Crypto Trading.
 Investing encompasses a wide variety of asset classes, so finding a broker that offers every investment type you are interested in is important.

 Do Trading 212 and Halifax offer ISA or SIPP accounts?